dyedgreen/cqlite/README.md

 ### Query Planner :: `src/planner`

 Transforms a parsed query ast into a logical query plan.
-(In the future) does some optimizations on the query plan.
+Performs some optimizations on the query plan.

 ### Byte-Code Interpreter :: `src/runtime`